XLNT/gnarly/README.md

 ---

-- how did we get an 'add' patch for a key that hadn't been set yet?
-  - yeah, we're definitely getting 'add' patches for things when they don't actually exist yet
-  - yeah seriously, what's up with that?
-I doubt we're dropping connections, the uncaught exception handler would have exited
-  - is this annoying and weird and means we can't replay from failure yet
 - why doesn't an optional array inside of an optional map work?
   - if setting default, do we get patches for that?
   - if not, why the hell not?